Common Pickleball Mistakes to Avoid

 This fault occurs during service.

 The service rule says that the ball must bounce on the receiving team’s court before being hit back to the serving team’s side of the court.
-After returning the serve the ball again must bounce once before being volleyed — this is called the double bounce rule.
+After returning the serve the ball again must bounce once before being volleyed — this is called the double bounce rule (see also ‘What Is The Double Bounce Rule In Pickleball?‘).

 When the ball is played without bouncing, a fault will be recorded for the team that didn’t let the ball bounce.